ben-rogerson/twin.macro/docs/styled-components/typescript.md

 Property 'css' does not exist on type 'DetailedHTMLProps<HTMLAttributes<HTMLDivElement>, HTMLDivElement>'.
 ```

-So to fix this, create a `twin.d.ts` file in your project root (`src/twin.d.ts` with create-react-app) and add these declarations:
+To fix this, create a `twin.d.ts` file in your project root (`src/twin.d.ts` with create-react-app) and add these declarations:

 ```typescript
 // twin.d.ts